CNovicki/EasyLogger/README.md

 To enable logging to a file simply do `Log.enableLogging()` at the start of the program.
 It will only save everything logged after it.
 Logs are saved to `user.home/logs/data.log`.
 Every time the program is run, it creates a new `data.log` file and saves the old log file in the format `yyyy_MM_dd.HH-mm-ss.data.log`.

-Optionallty, it is possible to save save logs to a custom log file by including a parameter: `Log.enableLogging("customFile.log");` No spaces are allowed, and the filetype needs to be included, most commonly `.log`.
+Optionally, it is possible to save save logs to a custom log file by including a parameter: `Log.enableLogging("customFile.log");` No spaces are allowed, and the filetype needs to be included, most commonly `.log`.